List of The Dumping Ground characters: Mo Michaels

 The Dumping Ground Series 2 – When Faith was admitted to hospital, Mo decided to make her a "get well soon" card, but ended up with glitter over his face in the process.
 When Faith later returned from hospital, Mo greeted her saying that they had made her a surprise.
 Faith was then heard trashing her room (annoyed about being in a wheelchair), leading to Mo commenting that she would not like his invention (a watering can attached to a pole).
 Later, Mo decided to use one of Bailey's football boots to make shoe prints with, only for it to be taken by Tyler and Rick, who were trying to sell Bailey's boots.
 The following day, he, Harry and Floss (with whom he had become friends with by this point) were watching the TV when Faith ordered them out to watch a film.

 When a training video for care children was being filmed at the 'Dumping Ground', Mo was given an old camera for him to use.
 After getting the camera to work, Mo filmed the other residents (including Johnny making a "Care Kid Sandwich") which was later seen by the lady making the training video.

-On the day of Lily's leaving barbecue, Carmen tricked Mo into thinking that there was gold underneath the potatoes in the vegetable patch, as a way of getting out of her chores.
+On the day of Lily's leaving barbecue, Carmen tricked Mo into thinking that there was gold underneath the potatoes in the vegetable patch, in order to avoid her chores.
 Later that day, Mo found a golden wrapper in the vegetable patch and believed it to be treasure (when really it was from one of Floss's sweets).

 On the day the older residents went out to look for Frank, Mo was due to have a dentist appointment.
 Mo, fearing the dentist, hid in the garden, but was found by Floss and Harry.
 Mo was coaxed out, only for a bird to poo on him.
 Harry cheered up Mo, saying that when a bird pooed on you, it was lucky (something Sapphire had told him).
 Mo then found a pound coin on the ground and was then told by May-Li that his appointment had been cancelled as the dentist was ill.
 On learning that Frank had gone missing, Mo, Floss and Harry waited for birds to poo on them, thinking that the lucky bird poo would lead to Frank being found.
 However, this initially did not work as Mo ended up chasing the birds away by running toward them and shouting at them to pick him.
 Instead, Floss had Mo and Harry untie one of May-Li's washing lines while she took bread to attract the birds while May-Li was distracted.
 Consequently, all three children were punished (by being made to tidy up the garden and take the sheets in) when May-Li discovered what had happened with the bread.